LuccaHellriegel/ProbLogicClassifier/README.md

 * Use logic expression to classify incoming sentences
 * Present sentences to user for approval and identification of defined object

-### Create and present probabilistic flashcards

-* Save approved definition
-* Present definition to user by using one randomly chosen question format (e.g. How is X defined?
-What is the definition of X?)

 ## Background